bruvellu/cephalic-furrow/3-text/furrow.md

 ![Tissue flow and cell shape analysis at the head-trunk boundary interface in cephalic furrow mutants.](../2-figures/shear-zone.png){#fig:shear-zone width=100%}

+## Modeling combined effects of head area expansion and trunk tissue compression

+We developed a model to compare to our in vivo observations.
+The model is in line with the amount of excess tissue, calculates the force needed for the epithelia to buckle, and the compression from the germ band driving the folding.

+![Analytical model predicting the interactions between the head-trunk epithelia and the germ band extension.](../2-figures/math-model.png){#fig:math-model width=100%}

 ## The cephalic furrow invagination is disrupted in weak phenotypes